claabs/youtube-1nced/Readme.md

 # youtube-1nced

-Sends "1" in a desired YouTube live stream chat every so often.
+Sends "1" (or any desired random message) in a desired YouTube live stream chat every so often.

 ## Usage